Esshahn/www.awsm-11ty.de/src/blog/fairlight-unpacking.md

 ![vice-2](/assets/img/blog/fairlight/vice-2.png)

-VICE looks quite different on various operating systems and your menu structure might vary from the screenshots above, but the overall process should be the same.
+VICE looks quite different on various operating systems and your menu structure might vary from the screenshots above, but the overall process should be similar.

 ### Loading the PRG via drive 9